decoy-007/Logistics-Warehouse/README.md

 This project demonstrates how SQL can be used to transform raw logistics data into actionable business insights.
 The analysis supports inventory optimization, warehouse performance improvement, and proactive supply chain decision-making.

-The techniques used in this project are directly applicable to roles such as:

- Data Analyst
- Supply Chain Analyst
- Operations Analyst
- Inventory Analyst
- Business Intelligence Analyst

 ---